Star of Gallantry: Background

 The SG was introduced on 15 January 1991, replacing the Imperial equivalents, (the Distinguished Conduct Medal and the Conspicuous Gallantry Medal Air and Naval), as second level awards to Other Ranks and ratings.
 The SG also replaced the Distinguished Service Order, in its role as an award to officers for gallantry.
 The SG has no rank requirements and all service personnel are eligible.
 The UK equivalent is the Conspicuous Gallantry Cross (CGC) and the US equivalents are the Distinguished Service Cross, Navy Cross and Air Force Cross.

 Recipients of the Star of Gallantry are entitled to use the post-nominal letters "SG".
 Recipients of the award are normally announced in the Commonwealth of Australia Gazette.
 Since its inception eight awards have been made.

 Government allowance

-The Veteran's Entitlements Act 1986 Section 102 specifies that the Repatriation Commission may grant an allowance of A$2.10 per fortnight to veterans, serving members of the Australian Defence Force, and members of Peacekeeping Forces who have been awarded the Star of Gallantry, or other "eligible decorations" specified in Section 102.
+Section 102 of the Veterans’ Entitlements Act 1986 provides for a decoration allowance of A$2.10 per fortnight for eligible veterans who have been awarded certain Australian military decorations, including the Star of Gallantry.
+The allowance is subject to the eligibility requirements in s 102, which include requirements concerning the veteran’s entitlement to a pension under Part II of the Act.